 realizations using an encoder-recurrent-decoder architecture.
 These methods aim to obtain dynamic response

-states over time from a single static input.
+states over time from a single static image.
 This type of proxy model is formulated to resolve the more complex

 under-determined estimation problem (compared to even- or over-determined), where the number of input